shivamvats/pviz/README.md

 PR2 Visualization Library

-Written by Benjamin Cohen
-New features added by Ellis Ratner
+by Benjamin Cohen (with new features added by Ellis Ratner)

 A very easy to use library that allows you to visualize the PR2 robot in Rviz using visualization markers - with one line of code.
 It also has easy